-Description The subjects comprise a converted second floor/attic flat forming part of a three storey former townhouse developed into six flatted dwellings with rear mews.
-Accommodation SECOND FLOOR: Entrance Hallway, Lounge, Bedroom, Bathroom with WC and Internal Kitchen.
-Gross internal floor area (m2) 58m2 or thereby.
-Neighbourhood and location The subjects are located within the Kelvinside district of Glasgow where surrounding properties vary in age and character.
-The subjects are understood to be located within the Glasgow West conservation area.
+Description The subject property comprises a converted second floor attic flat located within a two storey plus attic, converted former Townhouse, now situating three flatted dwellings in total.
+The subjects are situated within a "B" Listed building.
+Accommodation SECOND FLOOR: Entrance Hallway, Living Room/Kitchen, 3 Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 82m2 or thereby.
+Neighbourhood and location The subjects are located within the Hillhead district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Believed to be constructed circa 1890.
-Weather Overcast.
+The subjects are located within the Glasgow West Conservation area.
+Age Originally constructed circa 1850 and converted thereafter.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks pertaining to the property were seen to be formed in a combination of solid stone and brick construction with a render finish.
+The chimney stacks pertaining to the property appear to be of solid stone construction.
+From ground floor level only a limited view was possible.

-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof was seen to be of multi pitch design overlaid with a slate finish.
-The roof incorporates dormer projections which were seen to have lead or similar cheeks under a flat projection.
-There are flat roof projections also incorporated into the roof structure of which no site lines were available.
-Our inspection of the roof coverings were limited due to affordable site lines to the front, side and rear of the property.

-No inspection of a roof void was available due to restricted access.

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.

-Rainwater goods serving the subjects were seen to be formed in a combination of uPVC, cast iron, alloy and lead materials.
-The roof structure incorporates parapet guttering and as such no detailed inspection was available.

-Main walls

-Visually inspected with the aid of binoculars where appropriate.
+The roof would appear to be of pitched timber construction, externally clad in slate.
+Access to the roof void is via a hatch located within the hall. ceiling of the subject property.
+This revealed a traditional timber roof construction which was part floored and insulated at joist level.
+The roof structure incorporates dormer projections.
+These are pitched in nature and are overlaid with slate, with slate roof cheeks also.
+There is a flat roof section located above the rear of the block.
+This is believed to be overlaid in a modern membrane or similar material.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater goods serving the subjects were seen to be formed in a combination of cast iron and PVC materials.
+The rainwater fittings incorporate parapet guttering.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls are of ornate solid sandstone.
+The main walls are of solid stone construction.